-- No credit will be given to anyone who leaves an event early, including starred events that normally go over the end time for Q/A or discussions.
+- No credit will be given to anyone who leaves an event early, including starred events that may go over the end time for discussions or Q&A.

-- Some events are multiple productions of the same event (e.g. Theater Main stage productions) you will receive CSP 99 credit for only 1 production, no matter how many productions you attend of the same.
+- Some events may have multiple performances; you will receive CSP 99 credit for only 1 performance, no matter how many performances of the same event you attend.

-- The Core Program makes every effort to calendar 18-25 events per semester.
-The Core Program is not responsible for any cancellations, and no make-up events will be scheduled.
+- The Core Program makes every effort to list 18-25 CSP 99 events each semester.
+The Core Program is not responsible for any cancelled events, and no make-up events will be scheduled.

 - If you are a participant in an event, you will not receive attendance credit.

-- Submission of a two page reflection paper (500 words) is due by the last day of class, electronically sent (by 5pm) to the CSP 99 Moodle site.
+- Submission of a two page reflection paper (minimum 500 words) is due by the last day of class, electronically uploaded (deadline is 5pm) to the CSP 99 Moodle site.
 A prompt and submission link will be displayed on Moodle two weeks before the last day of class.

 All policies regarding adding, dropping, and withdrawing from a class hold for CSP99.
 No late drops will be considered.
 Consult the Registrar's official calendar for the drop deadline.
 No withdrawals after the last day of classes for the semester will be considered.
 No petitions for either of the above requests will be approved.
 Appropriate signatures must be obtained and paperwork must be filed with the Registrar's Office by Oxy deadlines.